 that the material you wish to reuse is your own work and has already been published by OUP;

-and that the intended reuse is for scholarly, non-commercial purposes;
+that the intended reuse is for scholarly purposes, for publication by a not-for-profit publisher;

 FAQ for authors: